AmitXShukla/P2P.jl/docs/src/index.md

-# Buy2Pay.jl
+# Procure2Pay.jl

-Buy to Pay Julia package provide a **unified Analytics platform** to support data analytical operations on all sort of Accounts Payable, Procurement including Vendor, Use, Freight, Misc Tax Accruals data to address complete Buy to Pay data wrangling operations.
+Procure to Pay Julia package provide a **unified Analytics platform** to support data analytical operations on all sort of Procurement, Accounts Payable, Procurement including Vendor, Use, Freight, Misc Tax Accruals data to address complete Buy to Pay data wrangling operations.

 This package will provide a complete Analytic Software package, which can be deployed as a bolt-on or independent application for all data extract, load, transformation, ad-hoc reporting & Analytics, visualizations and tooling to support Data Science, AI, ML predictive Analytics.